polkascan/py-substrate-metadata-docs/docs/moonriver/convictionvoting.md

 ---------
 ### unlock
-Remove the lock caused prior voting/delegating which has expired within a particluar class.
+Remove the lock caused by prior voting/delegating which has expired within a particular class.

 The dispatch origin of this call must be _Signed_.